 If a user-supplied parameter to a method is invalid, the method should raise a versioningit.errors.ConfigError.
-If a method is passed a parameter that it does not recognize, it should ignore it.
+If a method is passed a parameter that it does not recognize, it should ignore it (though it may log a warning).